RLars/UsbMidiWah/README.md

 # Hardware
 <img src="wiring_Steckplatine.png" height="400"/>
 Digispark + Potentiometer(s) and switch(es) (as contained in Wahwah pedals like Dunlop CryBaby etc.).
 The solution is easily extensible to the amount of analog and digital inputs you want to use.

+The digispark will only give you the possibility to use 4 inputs, as USB and supply use up the other 4 pins.
+If you need more inputs, you could try the digispark pro.

 # Dependencies

 https://github.com/heartscrytech/DigisparkMIDI

 https://digistump.com/wiki/digispark/tutorials/connecting

 # See also